digidotcom/xbee-micropython/README.md

   correct location for `import umqtt.simple` to work in your program.
 * **platforms** - This folder contains the definition and images for the Digi XBee products supporting MicroPython.
-This information is used by the **Digi XBee MicroPython plugin for PyCharm** to list the supported platforms.
+This information is used by the **Digi XBee MicroPython PyCharm Plugin** to list the supported platforms.
 * **samples** - Files in the `samples/` directory are organized by feature or XBee device.
 For example, `cellular` contains samples for XBee3 Cellular devices and `i2c` contains samples for any XBee device with I2C support in MicroPython.
 * **typehints** - This folder contains the API definitions of the MicroPython modules available in the XBee devices.
-These definitions are used by the **Digi XBee MicroPython plugin for PyCharm** for syntax checking, code completion and refactoring.
+These definitions are used by the **Digi XBee MicroPython PyCharm Plugin** for syntax checking, code completion and refactoring.

 Usage